quamen/auc-ruby-course/Day 2/02 Rails/Simple ToDo/01 Getting Started.markdown

 Now lets link our todo and list models with an association.

 We're going to create a many to one relationship.
 One list has many todo items.
-In order to record the list that a todo item belongs to we need to add a column to the todo table to store the id of the list.
+In order to associate a todo item with a list, we need to add a column to the todo table that stores the id of the list.

 	$ rails generate migration add_list_id_to_todos